manuel-serrano/icfp2024-sudoku/README.md

 solve([], myBoard);
 ```

-Run that program with to solve the puzzle with only guessing, that is,
+Run that program to solve the puzzle with only guessing, that is,
 passing no strategies to `solve`:

 ```shell